-Although there is an official registry of HTTP status codes, maintained by the Internet Assigned Numbers Authority (IANA), nothing prevents programmers from “inventing” and using their own 3-digit codes.
+Although there is an official registry of HTTP status codes, which is maintained by the Internet Assigned Numbers Authority (IANA), nothing prevents programmers from inventing and using their own 3-digit codes.

-If the code retured by the server is not in the 2xx or 3xx range, our crawler considers it to be an error code and reports the corresponding link as broken.
+If the code returned by the server is not in the 2xx or 3xx range, our crawler considers it to be an error code and reports the corresponding link as broken.

 The link was redirected more than 20 times.

-A redirect occurs when the web server responds with a redirect HTTP status code (301, 302, 303, 307, or 308) and tells our crawler a new URL at which to find the requested resources.
+A redirect occurs when the web server responds with a redirect HTTP status code (301, 302, 303, 307, or 308) and gives our crawler a new URL at which it can find the requested resources.
 Our crawler then sends a new request to this URL, to which the server might again respond with a redirect instruction.
 If this goes on and on, our crawler gives up after following 20 redirects and reports a Too many redirects error.

 This issue is often caused by a redirect loop, where a page either redirects to itself or redirects to another page that then redirects back to the original page.
 If you are getting this error for your own website, you should check your web server’s configuration for errors.
 Here are a few pointers that may help your troubleshooting efforts:

-RewriteRule, possible the one for redirecting http:// URLs to https://.
+RewriteRule, possible the one for redirecting http:// URLs to https:// URLs.